Star Trek World Tour

 B: We could enter the Enterprise-D sooner than we expected, 15:00h instead of 16:00h.

-T: But we had to wait a while, since the visitors were divided into groups of about 12 persons who could board in periods of 6 minutes.
+T: But we had to wait a while, since the visitors were divided into groups of about 12 people who could board in intervals of 6 minutes.

 B: And then I saw the sign saying "Photographing is strictly prohibited".